-- 0: they give us are cell or landline numbers.
-What should we do? - A: There are companies that claim that they can distinguish most cell phone numbers may be ported from a landline to a cell phone, or vice versa, and records of phone numbers can contain errors.
-But potential liability can be substantially reduced by screening out cell numbers as much as possible. numbers are cell phones or landlines.
+A: There are companies that claim that they can distinguish most cell phone numbers from landlines.
+These services are not foolproof, because particular numbers may be ported from a landline to a cell phone, or vice versa, and records of phone numbers can contain errors.
+But potential liability can be substantially reduced by screening out cell numbers as much as possible.
+Also, the organization should routinely ask members to identify whether their numbers are cell phones or landlines.

-Do we also have to be concerned with state regulation of robocalls 0: and robotexts?
+Q: Do we also have to be concerned with state regulation of robocalls and robotexts?